Wes Montgomery

 John Leslie "Wes" Montgomery (March 6, 1923 – June 15, 1968) was an American jazz guitarist.
-Montgomery was known for his unusual technique of plucking the strings with the side of his thumb and for his extensive use of octaves, which gave him a distinctive sound.
+He is most known for his unusual technique of plucking the strings with the side of his thumb and for his extensive use of octaves, which gave him a distinctive sound.
 Montgomery often worked with his brothers Buddy (Charles F.) and Monk (William H.), as well as organist Melvin Rhyne.
 His recordings up to 1965 were oriented toward hard bop, soul jazz, and post bop, but around 1965 he began recording more pop-oriented instrumental albums that found mainstream success.
 His later guitar style influenced jazz fusion and smooth jazz.

 Early life and education

-Montgomery was born in Indianapolis, Indiana.
-According to NPR, the nickname "Wes" was a child's abbreviation of his middle name, Leslie.
-The family was large, and the parents split up early in the lives of the children.
-Montgomery and his brothers moved to Columbus, Ohio, with their father and attended Champion High School.
-His older brother Monk dropped out of school to sell coal and ice, gradually saving enough money to buy Wes a four-string tenor guitar from a pawn shop in 1935.
+Montgomery was born in the Haughville neighborhood of Indianapolis, Indiana, where a historical marker at the Northwest corner of 10th Street and Bellafontaine Street commemorates his birth.
+He was the third son of Thomas and Francis Blackman Montgomery.
+Both of his parents are known to have migrated from Floyd County, Georgia during the Great Migration and, after marrying in Indiana, they established their household through Thomas' work at the National Malleable & Steel Castings Company.
+According to NPR, the nickname "Wes" was a child's mispronunciation of his middle name, Leslie.
+Documents from the newspaper Indianapolis Recorder make note of his parents hosting practice sessions for a folk and vocal group "The Blackburn Quartette" in 1926.
+However, their family was large, and his parents split up early during his childhood in 1932, possibly due to the Great Depression, according to statements by descendant Robert Montgomery in a PBS documentary.
+Wes and his brothers moved to Columbus, Ohio with their father, and attended Champion High School.
+His mother and his sisters remained in Indianapolis.
+His older brother Monk around this time dropped out of school to sell coal and ice, gradually saving enough money to buy Wes a four-string tenor guitar from a pawn shop in 1935.
 Although Montgomery spent many hours playing that guitar, he dismissed its usefulness, saying he had to start over when he got his first six-string several years later.